ontoportal/documentation/docs/_management/reference_4store.md

 First, you could regularly copy the non-sensitive graphs in the triple store into a separate user-accessible repository using 4s-dump and 4s-restore (see below).
+(For even finer-grained filtering, you could modify the sensitive graphs to overwrite only the sensitive data within them.)
 Few users are likely to need real-time SPARQL information, so a nightly job could perform this mirroring.
 It might impact the availability of the repository being accessed during the process,